SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/science-partners/jgi/filesystems.md

 The environment variable \$BSCRATCH points to a user's projectb scratch space.
-These scratch directories are not automatically granted to new users; to request space please [file a Consulting ticket](https://help.nersc.gov) asking for an intial projectb scratch allocation.
+These scratch directories are not automatically granted to new users; to request space please [file a Consulting ticket](https://help.nersc.gov) asking for an initial projectb scratch allocation.

 Sandbox directories on projectb are allocated by program.
 Data and software stored in projectb sandbox is not subject to purging.
 If you have questions